Operator algebras and representations from commuting semigroup actions: INTRODUCTION

 If the semigroup $\sS$ is a group, then the tensor algebra and the semicrossed product coincide with the crossed product, $C(X)\rtimes_{\si} \sS.$ Our interest is in dealing with noninvertible dynamics, so we will assume that the semigroup $\sS$ is not a group.

 Work on such problems began with single-variable dynamics \cite{Arveson-Josephson}, \cite{Peters:semicrossed} and many others.
 Work with multivariate dynamics is more recent.
-This paper is in a sense a counterpoint to the important contribution of Davidson and Katsoulis \cite{DK:multivariate}, in which they studied various operator algebras that could be considered multivariate analogues of the (single variable) semicrossed product, and developed the dilation theory and isomorphism properties of these algebras.
-In \cite{DKM}, Donsig, Katavolos and Manoussos give precise description of the Jacobson radical of semicrossed products, where the semigroup is $\bbZ^d_+.$
+This paper is in a sense a counterpoint to the important contribution of Davidson and Katsoulis \cite{DK:multivariate}, in which they studied various operator algebras that could be considered multivariate analogues of the (single variable) semicrossed product, and developed the dilation theory and isomorphism properties of these algebras. \cite{KK} and \cite{F} are also closely related.
+In \cite{DKM}, Donsig, Katavolos and Manoussos give a precise description of the Jacobson radical of semicrossed products, where the semigroup is $\bbZ^d_+.$

 While the point of view of C$^*$-dynamical systems mostly deals with group actions on C$^*$-algebras, Exel \cite{Exel:endo} and Exel and Renault \cite{Exel-Renault:groupoid} consider noninvertible dynamical systems, such as local homeomorphisms on a compact space.
 There is the additional feature of the transfer operator, which is not present here.
 Nevertheless it is interesting to compare their approach to the C$^*$-algebra which arises naturally in our context as the C$^*$-envelope of the tensor algebra.